Suzanne Shaw: The Baron

 In 2007, Shaw filmed a reality TV show named The Baron.
 It was due to air in autumn 2007, but following the death of her co-star Mike Reid in July of that year, it was postponed until April 2008.
 The series featured Shaw, Sex Pistols manager Malcolm McLaren and Mike Reid competing for a vacant Baronial title in a small Scottish town called Gardenstown, near Banff in Aberdeenshire.

 During the filming, McLaren was thrown out of the village for unruly behaviour, leaving Reid and Shaw to contest the final election, which was won by Reid.
 Before his death, Reid had expressed a wish to have a new community centre built in the village; a number of donations have since been secured from his family and others, and this is likely to go ahead in the near future.

 The show premièred on 24 April 2008 on ITV and attracted good viewing figures for the 3 episodes for its 10:35 pm timeslot.

 Chicago

 After her success on Dancing on Ice, Shaw joined the West End cast of Chicago.
-Shaw was originally only due to play the role of Roxie Hart for 6 weeks but due to good reviews and several standing ovations (Daily Mail) her contract was extended until August 2008.
+Shaw was originally only due to play the role of Roxie Hart for 6 weeks.
+However, her contract was extended until August 2008.

 Shaw received a nomination for best takeover in the prestigious whatsonstage theatregoers choice awards for her performance of the role.
 It is rumoured that Shaw was offered the role again on the West End and in a national tour in 2009 but decided to reprise her role in the Dancing on Ice Tour as she is 2008 Champion.